 For many, many years I had a scarcity mindset.
 A scarcity mindset is the belief that there will never be enough, resulting in feelings of fear, stress, and anxiety.
 Boy, I experienced plenty of that.
-Back in 2019, these feelings were so intense I thought that I had no options for my life and that doom was imminent.
+Back in 2018, these feelings were so intense I thought that I had little to no options for my life and that doom was imminent.

 Malaysia saved me.
 But, I digress slightly here.
 A scarcity mindset has a domino or a cascading effect.
 It produces a kind of tunnel vision, and it explains why, when we’re in a hole, we often lose sight of long-term priorities and dig ourselves even deeper.

 That’s exactly what happened to me.
 I wasn’t seeing the forest behind the tree.
 All I could see was that one, single tree.